What a Fed rate hike means for you, at any age

 No matter your age, what the Federal Reserve does to interest rates will most likely affect you.

-Economists say the central bank is nearly certain to raise what’s called the federal funds rate by a quarter of a percentage point Wednesday to a range of 2 percent to 2.25 percent, the third such increase this year.
+The central bank raised what’s called the federal funds rate by a quarter of a percentage point to a range of 2 percent to 2.25 percent Wednesday, the third such increase this year.

 An increase creates a ripple effect for rates on a variety of loans and investments.